KBNLresearch/intro-kb-apis/tutorial.md

 <http://services.kb.nl/mdo/oai?verb=ListIdentifiers&set=anp&metadataPrefix=didl>

-In the [response] (oai_list_identifiers.xml) for this initial request a so-called resumption token will be included at the end, such as
+In the [response] (responses/oai_list_identifiers.xml) for this initial request a so-called resumption token will be included at the end, such as
 `anp!2008-09-24T09:09:16.332Z!!didl!2317275`.
 This token can be added to a new request with the `resumptionToken` parameter, without the need to specify the set name and metadata format again, like this: